cms-sw/cmssw/DQMServices/DQMGUI/README.md

   * Will probably not increase perf by much, needs measuring
 * ~~Renderer hangs when negative width/height is passed~~
 * Validate samples in registration endpoint
+* Add timeout when reading from the renderer
+* When renderer returns an error code, return an image with non 200 status code.
+* ~~Add QTest result support to the API~~